Dreffa

-Dreffa makes Swiss watches.
+Dreffa made Swiss watches.
 The name is a trademark owned by TGX Holdings.

 History

 Since 1874 the family of Armand Dreyfus was working with watches in La-Chaux-De-Fonds.
 Armand Dreyfus is born the 21 January 1894.He established Dreffa in Genève, Switzerland as Montres Dreffa, SA.
 Montres meaning watches in French and Dreffa which was derived from his name DREyFus FA.
 In 1924, Dreyfus sought to expand the market outside of Switzerland and the name was changed to Dreffa Watch Co, SA.